SKY CO2 – Ecotree

 AEROAFFAIRES commits to biodiversity with EcoTree

 3% of CO2 emissions worldwide are due to aviation.
-8% of air traffic is held by business aviation.
-At AEROAFFAIRES we want to act as responsible players by working to protect the environment.
+Business aviation accounts for 8% of air traffic.
+At AEROAFFAIRES, we are committed to acting responsibly to protect the environment.

-In partnership with the French company EcoTree, we are committed to financing and supporting a project to pollinate and restore biodiversity in France, in the Châtelain forest in the Pays de la Loire region.
+In partnership with the French company EcoTree, we are committed to financing and supporting a pollination and biodiversity rehabilitation project in France, in the Châtelain forest in the Pays de la Loire region.

 Key figures for pollination in France